cveld/DurableFunctionsExample/README.md

 Jeff Hollan @ .NET Conf 2018 https://channel9.msdn.com/Events/dotnetConf/2018/S204

 # Security
 A note on security: in the demo's current version the durable function secret code is shared with the single page application.
 This is generally not a good idea as the secret code grants access to all durable functions.
-This design needs to refactored and only the orchestrator id or a derivate should be shared.
+This design needs to be revisited and only the orchestrator id or a derivate should be shared.